datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@script`
 To summarize, in this lesson we have learnt how you can benchmark your machine learning model:
-1.We first build a stupid model that makes predictions without input features 2.We then calculate the RMSE value of this stupid model.
+1.We first build a stupid model that makes predictions without input features using central tendency measures 2.We then calculate the RMSE value of this stupid model.
 3.Verify whether your base model is better than this stupid model or not.